I had no idea that the following code was allowed:

 1 2 3 4 5 6 7 8 |

-Note that Object is the most precise type we can give for o.
+.
 Somehow there are special rules for accessing an anonymous inner class directly when it is being created.

 Did you know this?
 After working with Java for nearly ten years, I still didn’t.